 - If you are considering working from home, have you organized care for your child on those days?

 - If you are a leader, what will happen with your team when you’re not physically in the workplace?

 - How will you manage work/meetings when you are not physically in the workplace?

 When thinking about flexibility, it’s also important to think about the potential impact it will have on your team members.
 Will they be required to pick up more work and how will they feel?
 Don’t let this impact your decision, but it’s an important consideration, as working flexibly is something that will impact more than just you.

 As you work through these questions, be sure to speak with lots of people and get varying perspectives on what works and what doesn’t.
-It’s really important to understand that flexibility means different things to different people and organisations, and each may embrace it differently.
-For some organisations, they are in the early stages of adoption (which means you can lead by example) and for others, it’s part of their culture and something they actively promote when recruiting.
+It’s really important to understand that flexibility means different things to different people and organizations, and each may embrace it differently.
+For some organizations, they are in the early stages of adoption (which means you can lead by example) and for others, it’s part of their culture and something they actively promote when recruiting.

-When you are able to work flexibly, it’s brilliant and can be a game changer for embracing work life harmony.
+When you are able to work flexibly, it’s brilliant and can be a game-changer for embracing work-life harmony.